maibennett/sta235/exampleSite/content/Rmarkdown/Rmarkdown_tutorial.md

 - [**Markdown tutorial**](https://www.markdowntutorial.com/): Another interactive tutorial to practice using Markdown.
 - [**Markdown cheatsheet**](http://packetlife.net/media/library/16/Markdown.pdf): Useful one-page reminder of Markdown syntax.
 - [**The Plain Person’s Guide to Plain Text Social Science**](http://plain-text.co/): A comprehensive explanation and tutorial about why you should write data-based reports in Markdown.

-## Using RMarkdown

-RMarkdown is just regular Markdown but it also includes R code.
-The advantages is that you can incorporate chunks of code, plots, tables, and all the analysis that you do on R in your write-ups or documents!
-This is a great way to